motorcycle destinations

 3.3 Lane Splitting Laws

-Utah is one of the few regions in the United States where it is legal for motorcyclists to engage in lane splitting.
-Of course, it is only safe to ride on the dividing lines in between the rows of vehicles in traffic so long as certain circumstances make it safe to do so.
-You are only allowed to lane splitting if all the following criteria are met:
+Utah is one of the few regions in the United States where lane splitting is considered legal.
+Of course, it is only safe to ride atop the dividing lines between rows of vehicles in traffic so long as certain circumstances make it safe to do so.
+You are only allowed to lane splitting if the following criteria are met:

 • The posted speed limit cannot exceed 45 miles per hour

-• There must be two or more adjacent lanes pointed in same direction
+• There must be two or more adjacent lanes pointed in the same direction

 • All other vehicles around you cannot be moving